pre-afk/FLINT/README.md

 description:
-**A modulescript for roblox to make development easy and simple!**
+**A modulescript for roblox exploiting, making roblox scripts for hacking games easy.**

 **Current list of uses:**
-- remoteEvents
+- running remoteEvents
-- leaderstats
-- Killing
+- Teleporting